 Another tasty, nutritious, and cooling summer treat is to freeze thinly sliced or cubed strawberries in an ice tray with a little water.
 It’s an “Ice Surprise” and my dogs enjoy slurping this icy treat on a sweltering day.
 You can substitute any dog-safe fruit or vegetable in your own “Ice Surprise.”

-So dogs can absolutely eat strawberries, but as with all things, moderation is key.
+It's safe for dogs to eat strawberries, but as with all things, moderation is key.
 Those 49 calories per cup are almost all sugars, meaning a potential insulin-spike and risk of adding unhealthy pounds.
 I also don’t recommend feeding your dog canned strawberries or those packed in syrup since that adds even more sugar and unnatural ingredients which may not be safe for your pet, like xylitol.
 I’d much rather have fruit-based sugars coupled with natural fibers over junk-food dog treats any day, but it's still something to watch.

-If your dog suffers from urinary tract or digestive problems, it’s always best to check with your personal veterinarian before adding any new foods, no matter how healthy.
+If your dog suffers from urinary tract or digestive problems, it’s always best to check with your personal veterinarian before adding any new foods, no matter how healthy they are.
 Otherwise, enjoy this special first fruit of the season with your entire human and canine family!

 Related Reading: Why bananas are a healthy snack for pets